 |Advanced Placement International English Language test (APIEL)||3 or better|

 * Students may be required to take the HPU Writing Placement Test

 Note: Students applying for short-term study programs at HPU are required to submit written proof of their English proficiency.
 Please check the application requirements of the program you are applying for.

-HPU has a rolling admission process which means there are no set deadlines, and reviews applications throughout the year.
-In order to ensure adequate time for evaluation and correspondence, it is strongly recommended that applications be submitted early.
+HPU has a rolling admission process which means there are no set deadlines, correspondence, it is strongly recommended that applications be submitted early.

 On this page you will find information about International Admission Requirements for:

 Below you will find detailed admission requirements for first-time freshmen, students who just finished high school.